U.S. appeals court stays ruling overturning Idaho gay marriage ban

 That tally is expected to rise sharply if federal court decisions, which declared bans in several states unconstitutional, are upheld on appeal.

-Shannon Minter, legal director for the National Center for Lesbian Rights, said he was hopeful the court will ultimately find in his clients' favor so they can enjoy the benefits of marriage like other Idaho families.

-"We are very encouraged the court is obviously giving this serious consideration," he said.

-(Reporting By Laura Zuckerman; Writing by Cynthia Johnston; Editing by Chizu Nomiyama, Ken Wills and Bernard Orr)
+(Reporting By Laura Zuckerman; Writing by Cynthia Johnston; Editing by Chizu Nomiyama and Ken Wills)